harshitcodes/movie-trailer-website/README.md

 ```
 python box_office.py
 ```
 And you have the Blockbuster Trailers live in your web browser.
+Click on the play button to play the desired movie trailer.

 ## Modules